Are you an adviser? Go to Unbiased Pro

 It’s not the same as buying shares in an individual company, as the OEIC’s sole purpose is to invest in a diverse portfolio, potentially spanning everything from FTSE100 companies to properties to oil, to generate returns.

-OEICs operate in a similar way to unit trusts, with the only difference being that OEICs issue shares rather than units.
+OEICs operate similarly to unit trusts, with the key difference being that OEICs issue shares rather than units.

 Both are different to investment trusts which have a set number of shares they can issue.